-The Company listed on the Aquis Stock Exchange ("AQSE") on 8 July 2021.
+The Company listed on the Access Segment of AQSE Growth Market on 8 July 2021.
 The Company began dual trading on the US OTCQB Market on 4 January 2022.

 2. Accounting policies

 The principal accounting policies applied in preparation of these financial statements are set out below.
 These policies have been consistently applied unless otherwise stated.